Introduction to splines2

 Natural Cubic Splines

-The function naturalSpline()
+The naturalSpline()

-returns nonnegative basis
+function returns nonnegative basis

-functions (within the boundary) for natural cubic splines by utilizing
+functions (within the boundary) for natural cubic splines by utilizing a

-the closed-form null space derived from the second derivatives of cubic
+closed-form null space derived from the second derivatives of cubic

-nonnegative within the boundary.
+B-splines.
 When integral = TRUE

 naturalSpline()

-returns integral of each natural spline
+returns the integral of each natural spline

 basis.